The Ethical Inquiry Approach

 Below is a sample of what is written on the whiteboard following this exercise where the men get to reflect on their own words and make their own choices about what sort of partner they want to be; Controlling or Understanding.

-This is an essential activity in supporting the men's empathy towards their partner, to take greater responsibility for their actions and for motivating them to get on their ethical journey.
+This is an essential activity in supporting the men's empathy towards their partner, to take greater responsibility for their actions and supporting them on their ethical journey.

 The Troublemaker Cards allow a man to develop the language and concepts that can expose and deconstruct the discourses he has subscribed to that support dominant male cultural interests.
 He can ask himself, ‘How did I become abusive?’ or 'What has restrained me from being respectful?'
 We can disturb the Troublemakers’ influence on men’s ways of being in different cultural contexts and better invite men to move towards preferences in relationships that are non-abusive and more respectful.